 The most important takeaway of quality incident management is how your company handles the issue.
 Reaching a faster and more conclusive resolution mitigates greater risk and helps your company move forward.

 Efficient supply chain data tracking systems can help track this process.
-Additionally, foodservice operators or corporate teams can utilize the data to mitigate product damage and promote quality.
+Additionally, foodservice corporate teams can utilize the data to mitigate product damage and promote quality.

 Foodservice crisis management